-The auditor of the Company is Deloitte LLP, Chartered Professional Accountants ("Deloitte"), Suite 200, 8 Adelaide Street West, Toronto, Ontario, Canada, M5H 0A9.
-The Transfer Agent and registrar for the Company is TSX Trust Company, PO Box 700, Postal Station B, Montreal PQ, H3B 3K3.
+The auditor of the Company is Deloitte LLP ("Deloitte"), Suite 200, 8 Adelaide Street West, Toronto, Ontario, Canada, M5H 0A9.
+Deloitte LLP is independent of the Company within the meaning of the rules of professional conduct of the Chartered Professional Accountants of Ontario.

+The Transfer Agent and registrar for the Company is TSX Trust Company, 301-100 Adelaide Street West, Toronto, ON, M5H 4H1.